* Latest update: July 19th, 2019 - added details for e-mail integration

 help using direct messaging and MiserBot will show you what to do.

 By the way, we’re just getting started.
-We already have a list of cool new features coming up, so stay tuned!
+We’ve been constantly improving this tool, so stay tuned!

 How much does it cost?